HousleyLabs/aci-audit-collector/README.md

 # Housley ACI Audit Application #

-## Requirements ##
-- Ensure docker and docker-compose are installed on you local PC
-- Will work on Linux or Windows with WSL - not tested OSX

 ## Clone git repository ##
 - Change to a folder where the application will be installed